Azure-Samples/azure-sql-db-developers-workshop/docs/8-ai-language.md

                 },
     ```

-1. You can try other languages by just altering the where clause in the SQL statement that set the @message variable.
-The accepted values you can use are: zh-cht, he, th, fr, ar, and en.

-    ```SQL
-        SET @message = (SELECT top 1 d.[Description]
-                    FROM [SalesLT].[ProductDescription] d,
-                         [SalesLT].[ProductModelProductDescription] l
-                    WHERE d.ProductDescriptionID = l.ProductDescriptionID
-                    AND l.Culture = 'LANGUAGE-HERE');
-    ```

-    Replace the **LANGUAGE-HERE** with one of the above values and retry the request.

 ### Named Entity Recognition (NER)

 This prebuilt capability uses Named Entity Recognition (NER) to identify entities in text and categorize them into pre-defined classes or types such as: person, location, event, product, and organization.
 This request again pulls from the Adventure Works data for text analysis.